All incoming undergraduate students must have a laptop.

 Minimum Hardware Specifications

-If you will be an incoming freshman for the Fall 2016 semester and plan to bring your own laptop, your machine's hardware specifications should at least be comparable to those of the Fall 2015 models.
+If you will be an incoming freshman or transfer student and plan to bring your own laptop to campus, your machine's hardware specifications should at least be comparable to those of the current laptop models provided through Rensselaer's Mobile Computing Program.
+Please refer to our Laptop Specs page for the most recent laptop specifications.

 The recommended operating system and Office products are listed below.